 As Director of Event Services at Hendrix College, Tim oversees the College's summer programs, and he strives to foster the exploration of individual passions and interests through programming for youth and adults.
 Summer experiences at Hendrix are designed to promote self-discovery; academic, career, and social enrichment; exposure to new ideas and perspectives; advancement of skills or knowledge; and lifelong learning.
 Tim has partnered with Hendrix faculty as well as local teachers, professionals, and businesses to develop enrichment programs in diverse areas such as French language and culture, MCAT preparation, creative writing, and space exploration.
 Hendrix has a rich tradition of providing summer enrichment for youth by hosting the Arkansas Governor's School (AGS) from 1980 - 2018.
 Tim has a long history with AGS including experience as a student in 2003 (English Language Arts), a staff member from 2005 - 2008 (Social Activities Director), and the Administrative Manager from 2015 - 2018.
 His past experience with the program from student to a full-time administrator for AGS provides unique perspectives and insights into the operation and mission of academic summer programs.
 More importantly, his experience with AGS and other summer programs illustrates his deep commitment to offering opportunities for academic, professional, and personal growth through unique and creative experiences.
 Tim grew up in Little Rock, Arkansas before moving to Conway to attend college.
 He holds a bachelor's degree in Political Science from the University of Central Arkansas and is a graduate of the Schedler Honors College.
 He serves on the Board of Directors to Milestones, a local nonprofit that provides early intervention and childcare services to children who are developmentally delayed.
 He is married to Morgan, a pediatric physical therapist, and has two children, Sophie and Emory.

 Throughout her roles at Hendrix College, J.J. has walked alongside young adults as they seek to discern their vocations in pursuit of service to others and personal fulfillment in a chosen career pathway.
 J.J. received her Bachelor of Arts from Hendrix College with a major in Spanish and studied abroad during her senior year.
 As a life-long United Methodist, J.J. pursued a Master of Divinity from Boston University School of Theology in 2000 where she interned for the Dean of Marsh Chapel and provided religious life programming for undergraduate students at BU.
 Following graduation, she served Hunter United Methodist Church, a cross-racial church appointment, and became ordained as an elder in full connection in Arkansas.
 She was hired by Hendrix College in 2002 to be the Program Coordinator for the Hendrix-Lilly Vocations Initiative (later named the Miller Center for Vocation, Ethics, and Calling), a $2 million grant awarded by the Lilly Endowment.
 Working closely with the Chaplain's Office and becoming Chaplain in 2015, J.J. has mentored 60 young adults who have enrolled in seminary, coordinated co-curricular scholarships for the United Methodist Leadership Scholars and the Miller Center Service Scholars, and led over 25 service-learning trips to countries in the United States and abroad.
 During her time at Hendrix, J.J. received certification in Myers-Briggs Type Inventory, instructed the "Explorations" course for first-year students, and served on the Explorations Working Team.
 As Executive Director, J.J. received funding from the Methodist Foundation for Arkansas and the Lilly Endowment for the "Hendrix Youth Institute," a residential program for high school United Methodists who are seeking careers in the church.
 J.J. currently advises Hendrix students and alumni who are applying to graduate school through her role as the Programs Coordinator for Career Services at Hendrix College.
 J.J. is married to Kaleb Barrett.
-They live in Conway, Arkansas and are proud parents of Jack (16) and Charlie (10).
+They have two children, one who is a Life Launch Alum!